ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 ### Installing Mbed CLI and a toolchain

 Mbed CLI is an offline tool, meaning you'll have to install it before you can work.
 You will also need to install a toolchain.
-Please follow the installation instructions on the <a href="/docs/v5.6/tools/setup.html" target="_blank">Mbed CLI setup page</a>, and come back here when you're done.
+Please follow the installation instructions on the [Mbed CLI setup page](/docs/v5.6/tools/setup.html), and come back here when you're done.

 ### Setting context